QButterfly/qbutterfly.github.io/README.md

 Each event comes with a timestamp (h:mm:ss:ms) and the event ID (e.g., 16:29:45:643: Load).
 Events are separated via ";".
 Each website will generate a "Load" event when is loaded in the browser.
 Each click to an element with the class reactOnClick will generate an event, too (e.g., 16:29:46:471: Start_Button).
 Checkboxes will generate two events with the same ID if pressed twice (e.g., 16:34:41:163: Activity_Activate;16:34:41:163: Activity_Activate).

-To analzye the data, we exported it from Qualtrics to MS Excel.
-We used simple functions to analyze if specific elements have been clicked or to calculate the time between two clicks.
-Afterwards analysis results were imported to the statistics package.
+To analzye the data, you can for example export it from Qualtrics to MS Excel.
+You can use simple functions to analyze if specific elements have been clicked or to calculate the time between two clicks.
+Afterwards you can import your analysis results together with other participant data in your statistics package.